 Premium VPNs have extensive server networks.
 They have servers specialized for various online tasks such as torrenting and streaming.

 These servers also boast exceptional unblocking abilities; you can gain access to content from anywhere in the world.
 Also, they offer the highest possible speeds coupled with unlimited bandwidth.

-Also, with few servers, you will experience congestion, unable to unblock content, and won’t be able to bypass VPN block.
+Also, with few servers, you will experience congestion, unable to unblock content, and won’t be able to bypass the VPN block.
 Most free VPNs also don’t allow P2P traffic.

 They also don’t log your activities or monitor/track what you do online.

-Leak protection: Paid VPNs offer leak protection that ensures your connection always stays in the tunnel.
+Leak protection: Paid VPNs offer leak protection that ensures your connection stays in the tunnel.
 If your DNS or IP leaks, your ISP will service your connection.
 Other third parties may also see what you are doing online.